kadeau-devteam/craft-api-client/README.md

   });

   it('should demonstrate how to use custom queries from a file', async () => {
-    // Read the query from a .graphql file const queryPath = path.join(__dirname, 'graphql', 'queries', 'appCustomQuery.graphql');
+    // Method 1: Read the query from a .graphql file const queryPath = path.join(__dirname, 'graphql', 'queries', 'appCustomQuery.graphql');
     const queryContent = fs.readFileSync(queryPath, 'utf8');
     const query = gql`${queryContent}`;